HMS Howe (1860)

-HMS Howe was a 121-gun screw first-rate built for the Royal Navy (RN) during the 1850s.
+HMS Howe was a 121-gun, screw first-rate built for the Royal Navy (RN) during the 1850s.
 She and her sister HMS Victoria were the first and only British three-decker ships of the line to be designed from the start for screw propulsion.
 Howe never served on active duty during her lifetime.
 She spent her early career as the flagship of the Reserve fleet before being renamed Bulwark in 1885.
 The ship was renamed a second time to Impregnable the following year and became a training ship, but briefly reverted to Bulwark in 1919 before being sold for scrap in 1921.

 Description

 Howe measured 260 ft on the gundeck and 219 ft 10 in on the keel.
 She had a beam of 61 ft 1 in, a maximum draught of 21 ft 2 in, and a depth of hold of 26 ft 10 in.
 The ship had a tonnage of 4,245 31/94 tons burthen.
 The great size of the Victoria class required that their hulls be reinforced by thick diagonal wrought-iron straps.
 The armament of the ships consisted of thirty-two 8 in shell guns on her lower gun deck, thirty 8-inch shell guns on the middle gun deck and thirty-two 32-pounder (56 cwt) guns on her upper gun deck.
-Between their forecastle and quarterdeck, they carried twenty-six 32-pounder (42 cwt) guns and a single 68-pounder (95 cwt) on a pivot mount.
+Between their forecastle and quarterdeck, they carried twenty-six 32-pounder (42 cwt) guns and a single 68-pounder (95 cwt) gun on a pivot mount.
 Their crew numbered 1000 officers and ratings.